Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :param X[in]: The input tensor.
     :param Y[out]: The accumulated tensor.

+    :throws rank_error: If the tensors do not have the same rank.
+    :throws dimension_error: If the tensors do not have the same shape.

     .. versionadded:: 1.0.0

 .. cpp:function:: template<TensorConcept XType, TensorConcept YType> void axpby(typename XType::ValueType alpha, XType const &X, typename XType::ValueType beta, YType *Y)